NRLC Logo

 Find answers to your questions about the freight rail industry and our collective bargaining process.

-The most current round of bargaining includes more than 20 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:
+The most current round of bargaining includes 28 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:

 • International Association of Sheet Metal, Air, Rail and Transportation Workers – Transportation Div.
 (SMART-TD & SMART-TD-YDM)